Rohit-Saini7/24-Sticky-Nav/README.md

 # TwentyFourth challange of [JavaScript30](https://javascript30.com/)

-.
+Just a sticky navbar.
 To experience on your own visit [here](https://rohit-saini7.github.io/24-Sticky-Nav/).

 ## What is JavaScript 30